takumib/cpsc210-labs/README.md

 An "A" grade on each lab is expected of each student.
 This entails attending the lab (on time!), completing the lab according to the specifications given, and code quality.
-Even if you have perfect functionality, points will be deducted for blantantly sloppy, partially correct solutions and/or poorly commented code.
-If you are absent (and it's not cleared with one of the TAs), you get a zero for that week's lab: This is non-negotiable.
+Even if you have perfect functionality in terms of test cases, points will be deducted for blantantly sloppy, partially correct solutions and/or poorly commented code.
+If you are absent (and it's not cleared with one of the TAs), you get a zero for that week's
+lab: This is non-negotiable.

-The labs are not designed to be nearly as taxing as weekly homework assignments (if your instructor indeed gives these) and *should* be entirely doable within the 2 hours provided each week -- though we do give a whole 24 hour window to complete and submit the lab.
+The labs are not designed to be nearly as taxing as weekly homework assignments and *should* be entirely doable within the 2 hours provided each week -- though we do give a whole 24 hour window to complete and submit the lab.

 The weekly labs will be posted and downloadable here on Github (so bookmark this page).
 When completed, each lab should be submitted electronically through the